Active Alerts

 If you are experiencing a water, power, or sewer emergency or service problem call our 24-hour hotline at 3-1-1 or (415) 701-2311 from outside SF or log on at sf311.org.
 Learn more or review active service alerts.

 We own and operate the Hetch Hetchy Regional Water System which serves 2.7 million residents and thousands of businesses.
-We provide water directly to residents and businesses San Francisco and wholesale through 27 cities and public water agencies in Alameda, Santa Clara, and San Mateo counties.
+We provide water directly to residents and businesses San in Francisco and wholesale customers through 27 cities and public water agencies in Alameda, Santa Clara, and San Mateo counties.